-Pseudomonas Agar is based on the formulation described by King et al and as recommended by U.S. Pharmacopoeia for detecting pyocyanin, a water soluble pigment by Pseudomonas species from clinical specimens such as stools, wounds, and urine.
-It is also recommended for microbial limit tests for pharmaceutical and other biological preparations by USP.
+Pseudomonas Agar is based on the formulation described by King et al and as recommended by Indian Pharmacopoeia for detecting pyocyanin, a water soluble pigment by Pseudomonas species from clinical specimens such as stools, wounds, and urine.
 Pseudomonas species are commonly isolated pathogen and is the significant causative agent of nosocomial, skin and burn infections.